theo-nn/TheProductIsAI.com/README.md

 Deploy with GitHub Pages.
 The `CNAME` file is set to `theproductisai.com`.

     add some meme part about "do you love spaghetti". we want to introduce the latest flavor of spaghetti. vibe coded spaghetti

+The Big Ball of Mud
+Load-bearing spaghetti